 Although school practice (practice teaching) is viewed internationally as an indispensable component of teacher preparation (De Jager, 1978: 11), such a reduced school practice is not as complex as the normal teaching situation.
-To solve the problem, there has to be a search for a practice situation that can bridge theory and school practice.
-This situation has to fulfill the following requirements:
+To solve the problem, there must be a search for a practice situation which bridges theory and school practice.
+This situation must fulfill the following requirements:

-- (a) The real teaching situation needs to be scaled-down by simplifying the complex situation so the multiple aspects of the real teaching situation can enjoy undivided and separate attention as far as possible. - (b) It must insure opportunities for students to practice teaching activities by which they meaningfully integrate theory and practice in as many aspects of the teaching situation as is feasible.
-This clearly has to be a preparation situation within which the mastery of teaching activities is prominent.
+(a) The real teaching situation must be scaled down by simplifying the complex situation so the multiple aspects of the real teaching situation can enjoy undivided and separate attention as far as possible.

+(b) It must ensure opportunities for students to practice teaching activities by which they meaningfully integrate theory and practice in as many aspects of the teaching situation as is feasible.
+This clearly must be a preparation situation within which the mastery of teaching activities is prominent.
 This can be done by increasing the quality of feedback and evaluation with the aim of improving each subsequent opportunity for practice.

-(c) This needs to be a real teaching situation or a situation in which, as far as possible, aspects of this reality are present in order to increase the possibility of transferring the acquired teaching activities.
+(c) This must be a real teaching situation or a situation in which, as far as possible, aspects of this reality are present to increase the possibility of transferring the acquired teaching activities.